 INTAKE - If probable cause is found, the State Attorney's Office may choose to file charges and summons the suspect into court.
 You may be required to meet with your State Attorney's office.
-Law enforcement, prosecuting attorneys or any other government official cannot ask or require a victim of a sexual offense to submit to a polygraph examination or truth telling device as a condition of the investigation.
+Law enforcement, prosecuting attorneys or any other government official cannot ask or require a victim of a sexual offense to submit to a polygraph examination.